Documentation Index

 • Configuration of LACP on Servers Australia network equipment is a billable service and may incur additional costs

-Option 3: Use Layer 3 Only Connectivity
+Option 3: Use a Routed Layer 3 Design

 In this configuration: